-TTAC Membership: The committee will be composed of up to 24 members, with equal representation from public junior colleges and general academic teaching institutions.
-A majority of members will be faculty who currently teach undergraduate courses and are engaged in transfer policy development.
-Other members will include administrators who understand transcript evaluation and those actively engaged in promoting seamless transfer of students from a two-year to a four-year institution.
+TTAC Membership: The committee is composed of 24 members, with equal representation from public junior colleges and general academic teaching institutions.
+A majority of members are faculty who currently teach undergraduate courses and are engaged in transfer policy development.
+Other members include administrators who understand transcript evaluation and those actively engaged in promoting seamless transfer of students from a public two-year to a four-year institution.

 In addition, TTAC will include an ex-officio student and an ex-officio academic advisor.
 TTAC members will serve staggered terms of up to three years and may serve consecutive terms.